-An Investiture is the very special day when someone who has been awarded an honour receives their award in person from The Queen, or a Member of the Royal Family.
+An Investiture is the very special day when someone who has been awarded an honour receives their award in person from a Member of the Royal Family.
 The investee visits a Royal residence, usually Buckingham Palace, with members of their family, to receive their insignia.

 Where and when do Investitures happen?

-A list of Honours, recognising outstanding achievements, personal bravery and services to the UK and British Overseas Territories, is published twice a year by the Cabinet Office: at New Year in June to mark The Queen's official birthday.
+A list of Honours, recognising outstanding achievements, personal bravery and services to the UK and British Overseas Territories, is published twice a year by the Cabinet Office: at New Year and in June to mark the Monarch's official birthday.
 The presentation of the award insignia - or medals - however, happens at Investitures throughout the year.

-Around 30 Investitures are held each year, and over sixty recipients attend each ceremony, either in the Ballroom at Buckingham Palace, or in the Waterloo Chamber at Windsor Castle.
+Around 30 Investitures are held each year, and over sixty recipients attend each ceremony, either in the Throne Room at Buckingham Palace, or in the Grand Reception Room at Windsor Castle.
 Investitures also happen occasionally at the Palace of Holyroodhouse in Edinburgh, or overseas during State or Royal visits.

 What happens at an Investiture?